 - Wrong sleeping postures.

-- Malignancy- metastases of the primary cancer in the vertebras may cause severe bone pain in the back.
+- Malignancy- metastases of primary cancer in the vertebras may cause severe bone pain in the back.

 - Osteoporosis- a disease of dissolution of the normal structure of the bones, esp. seen in women after menopause.

 - Herniated disc- For more information on herniated disc’s read on.

 - Direct blunt trauma– due to the hitting of an object on the back.